fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> We will return to this code later on in the book and replace `var` with a
+A> We will return to this code later on and replace `var` with something safer.
-A> principled way of managing state.

 When we write a unit test (here using `FlatSpec` from Scalatest), we create an
 instance of `Mutable` and then import all of its members.